uQr/cordova-docs/tutorial-team-build/Jenkins.md

 	2. Click on Manage Jenkins > Configure System

 	3. Under NodeJS, add installation locations for Windows and OSX.
-By default Windows will install node in "C:\Program Files (x86)\nodejs" while OSX keeps it under "/usr/local/bin".
-Ignore the warning that appears about "\usr\local\bin" not existing on Windows.
+By default Windows will install node in "C:\Program Files (x86)\nodejs" while OSX keeps it under "/usr/local" (technically /usr/local/bin).
+You can ignore the warning that appears about "\usr\local" not existing on Windows.
+Set these based on your server's configuration.

 	4. Click "Save"